Regional public transit needs reviewed

 The state transit administration expects to release the updated regional plan by the end of this year.

-“Since the last regional [coordinated public transit planning] cycle in 2015, [the Maryland Transit Administration] has been informed about the increased transportation needs of individuals with disabilities and older adults,” agency spokesperson Brittany Marshall told the Maryland Independent in a written statement. “[The Maryland Transit Administration] is committed to addressing these needs, as the agency will continue to seek input through public comment.”
+"Since the last regional [coordinated public transit planning] cycle in 2015, [the Maryland Transit Administration] has been informed about the increased transportation needs of individuals with disabilities and older adults," agency spokesperson Brittany Marshall told APG Media of Chesapeake in a written statement. "[The Maryland Transit Administration] is committed to addressing these needs, as the agency will continue to seek input through public comment."

-The Tri-County Council for Southern Maryland works with the transit services in the three Southern Maryland counties, as well as with the state transit agency on regional planning issues.

-“We need to work more regionally together on consolidating our resources,” said Yolanda Hipski, the council’s regional transit coordinator.
-“This could be done by computer systems [and] by continuing our coordination efforts that we currently have.”

 "I think we are moving in a good direction in terms of [developing] a regional sense of helping each other out," Hipski said.
 "That's strong."